dram/trealla/docs/FEATURES.md

 	log(:Term)

-where *Term* is an asserta/assertz/retract (or other) operation.
+where *Term* is usally an asserta/assertz/retract (or other) operation.
 This can be useful for external adapters that need to write to the log what to do, without actually doing it themselves.
 Another program could then tail the log and update the real database.

-Periodically the log and the master are merged and a new master is created, discarding old files.
+Periodically the log and the master are merged and a new master is created, saving the old files.
-This normally happens when the *--merge* option is specified on the command-line.
+This happens when the *--merge* option is specified on the command-line.

 Linda data-coordination: namespace 'linda'
 ------------------------------------------